Deep Learning for Predictive Business Process Monitoring: Review and Benchmark: Benchmark

 \subsubsection{Metrics}

 Depending on the predictive task, we use the following metrics for evaluating the performance of the approaches:

-\begin{itemize} \item \textit{Next activity prediction}: since the next activity prediction task is a classic classification problem, we use the \textit{accuracy} metric.
+\begin{itemize} \item \textit{Next activity prediction}\footnote{More metrics for the next activity prediction task are available in the supplementary material.}: since the next activity prediction task is a classic classification problem, we use the \textit{accuracy} metric.
 The accuracy measures the proportion of correct classifications in relation to the number of predictions done.
 Other measures such as the Matthews Correlation Coefficient~\cite{Matthews1975} or the weighted F1 score are reported by the approaches tested but we found that the results were aligned with the accuracy measure and do not give additional information.
 Therefore, these results are not reported in this paper.

-\item \textit{Activity suffix prediction}: when predicting an activity suffix in the context of predictive monitoring, it is important to take into accout that the activities in the process may occur in parallel~\cite{Tax2017}.
+\item \textit{Activity suffix prediction}: when predicting an activity suffix in the context of predictive monitoring, it is important to take into account that the activities in the process may occur in parallel~\cite{Tax2017}.
 Thus, instead of the metrics used for the next activity prediction task, we use the \textit{Damerau-Levenshtein distance} metric.
 This metric measures the edit distance between two given strings without penalizing too harshly transpositions of tokens, which, in the context of predictive monitoring, could mean a pair of parallel activities.
 These two strings represent the predicted activity suffix for a given event prefix and its ground truth activity suffix.
 The Damerau-Levenshtein metric measures the number of insertions, deletions, substitutions, and transpositions needed to transform one string into another.
 This value is then normalized by the lengths of the two strings, obtaining a value of similarity between $0$ and $1$.

-In relation with the activity suffix prediction, we also report results of the \textit{Brier score} measure.
-The Brier score is similar to the accuracy measure, but it also gives a sense of how well the predictions are calibrated with respect to the ground truth.
-This is specially useful if we are interested in sampling from the probability vector, which is the case of the activity suffix prediction task.
-The Brier score is calculated as the square of the differences between the predicted probabilities for a given item and the ground truth.
-More formally, in a multiclass setting, the Brier score is defined by equation~\ref{eq:brier}: